A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

-Chock full with features and handy accessories, the Predator MK from Old Town is worthy of its place atop the motorized kayak pantheon.
+Chock full of features and handy accessories, the Sportsman Autopilot 136 from Old Town is worthy of its place atop the motorized kayak pantheon.

-Like most in its class, the Predator is a wide and stable boat with a huge 600-pound weight capacity.
+Like most motorized kayaks, the Autopilot is a wide and stable boat with a huge 660-pound weight capacity.

 - Large stern tank-well is accessible from the water

 Best Inflatable Kayak with motor: Colorado XT Inflatable Pontoon Boat